AetherraLabs/Aetherra/docs/AETHERRA_KERNEL_SYSTEM.md

 - No durable task queue persistence across restarts (tasks in memory)
 - Scheduling is minimal; complex cron-like semantics should live in the scheduler module
 - Backpressure and rate limiting are basic; consider bounded queues and load-shedding policies
-  - Concurrency capping and retry logic are conservative; future: per-plugin policies and failure classification
+  - Concurrency capping and retry logic are conservative; per-capability limits are now supported via capabilities policy and env map
 - Night cycle timing is fixed; future: config-driven windows and multi-phase maintenance
 - Health metrics are coarse; future: expose Prometheus-style endpoints or richer telemetry
 - HMR Phase 1 uses heuristic quiesce; Phase 2 will add per-target in‑flight tracking, SLO gates, and audit/signature enforcement